NUKELOVER321/Event-Horizon-ES-Mod/README.md

 The first few versions were released informally on the official Discord server for Event Horizon.
 Later versions were released on an [itch.io page](https://404-found.itch.io/event-horizon-es-mod).

 Note that the account uploading to the itch.io page uses a personal username instead of my actual name.
-This is because I was not keen on allowing random people on the Internet to know my real name.
-I request that anyone visiting that page from this link keep things that way.
+This is because I was initially not keen on allowing random people on the Internet to know my real name.

 ## Pre-emptive question answering